According to Gartner, software spend is the second-highest IT spend category as of

 A full “Request for Proposal” process:

-This practice will serve to thoroughly vet and analyze what the third-party provider can do and at what cost.
+This practice will serve to thoroughly vet and analyze what the third-party

 -